 Our main results suggest that the key factor in the study of Question~\ref{ques:t-factor_destroying_odd_circuits} is the ratio $\frac{t}{r}$.
-In particular, we show in Section~\ref{sec:tr>13} that a necessary condition to have a positive answer is $\frac{t}{r}\geq \frac{1}{3}$.
+In particular, we show in Section~\ref{sec:tr>13} that a positive answer is possible only if $\frac{t}{r}\geq \frac{1}{3}$ holds.
 Moreover, in Section~\ref{sec:13} and Section~\ref{sec:12} we show that such a condition is also sufficient when $\frac{t}{r}=\frac{1}{3}$, and when $\frac{t}{r}=\frac{1}{2}$, where $t$ is even, respectively.
 We leave it as an intriguing open problem to prove or disprove that the necessary condition $\frac{t}{r} \geq \frac{1}{3}$ is also sufficient in general.

 The following two theorems are our main results.

 \begin{restatable}{theo}{thmgeneralisationKMZoddcircuits} Let $t\geq 1$ be an integer and let $G$ be a $2$-connected $3t$-regular graph.
 Let $\mathcal{O}$ be a set of pairwise edge-disjoint odd cycles of $G$ and let $e \in E(G)$.
 Then, there exists a $t$-factor $F$ of $G$ such that $e \in E(F)$ and $E(F) \cap E(O)$ is a non-empty matching of $G$ for every $O \in \mathcal{O}$. \end{restatable}